joelwk/content-unaware-segmentation/pipeline/README.md

 external_parquet: location of external parquet file with list of video directories or youtube links
 frame_workers: int: number of Processes to distribute video reading to
 take_every_nth: int: only take every nth frame
+video_load: str: directory, if the videos are already downloaded using yt-dl, download, if not, then the videos will be downloaded

 [config_params]
 mode: str: used for evaluation, if wds, then the a WebDataset will be used to evaluate videos, if directory, then the completedatasets directory(./completedatasets) will be used